SShahparnia/Food-Image-Classification/README.md

 ---
 ## Acknowledgments
-- TensorFlow and Keras for the deep learning framework.
+- PyTorch and CUDA for the deep learning framework.
 - Open-source food image datasets.

 ---